KDevZilla/KDevzilla.github.io/index.md

 [Project Information and source code](https://github.com/KDevZilla/Sharpword/) \
 ![Image Image](https://raw.githubusercontent.com/KDevZilla/ImageUpload/main/Sharpword/SharpWord_01.png)

-Click here if you want to see a gif animation of how the program works \
+Click here if you want to see a GIF animation of how the program works \
 [Animation](https://user-images.githubusercontent.com/108615376/202889375-d00a5528-a166-4252-ba0f-22f3a0217425.gif)